Gipetto/site/projects/wordpress-clippings-for-bbedit.md

 #### Carrington Functions {#carrington}

-If you're doing <a href="http://carringtontheme.com/">Carrington Theme</a> development these extra function helpers should come in handy.
+If you're doing Carrington Theme Framework development these extra function helpers should come in handy.

 #### Installation {#installation}